gluciano/contactform-sendgrid-node/README.md

-# Contact Form - sending an email with HTML form data, using SendGrid & Node
+# Contact Form - sending form data in an email with SendGrid & Node

 ## Summary